avvo/docker-ruby/README.md

 package for compiling gems/software that uses SSL.

 ### rails-mysql
-Same as rails, but includes mariadb-dev instead of openssl-dev
+Same as rails, but includes mariadb-dev instead of openssl-dev.

 ### rails-mysql-ci
 Uses rails-mysql as the base, and includes aspell, libffi, git client,